craigwiggins/craigwiggins.github.io/about.md

 In the second case, [Meronym](http://cloudatlas.wikia.com/wiki/Meronym) is
 > *is a woman of the [Prescients](http://cloudatlas.wikia.com/wiki/Prescients) who comes to live with the Valleymen for a year in order to learn about their society and customs.
 She is featured in [Sloosha's Crossin' an' Ev'rythin' After](http://cloudatlas.wikia.com/wiki/Sloosha%27s_Crossin%27_an%27_Ev%27rythin%27_After) - which consists solely of chapter 6.*

 The Prescients are, as far as anyone knows, the most technologically-advanced humans left on Earth.
-As part of their adaptation to a more dangerous, demanding environment, every Prescient is genomed to be dark skinned.
+As part of a purposeful adaptation to a more dangerous, demanding environment, every Prescient is genomed to be dark skinned.